squeaky-pl/pystacia/doc/source/image.rst

 Waving
 ------

-:meth:`tinyimg.image.Image.wave` applies sinusoidal deformation along give axis (defaults to x).
+:meth:`pystacia.image.Image.wave` applies sinusoidal deformation along give axis (defaults to x).
 You can control amplitude and length of the wave.
 Resulting extra pixels are transparent.